 Blackheads (comedones), small thickened skin (papules), pus-filled blisters (pustules), inflamed nodules, and oily skin can then develop.
 Acne typically occurs in regions where there are many sebum glands such as your forehead, cheeks, chin, and nose (T-zone).
 But the neck, back, shoulders, upper arms, and chest are also repeatedly affected by pimples.

-Dr. Forsha and his team West Jordan, Utah, understand how important clear skin is to your overall well being.
+Dr. Forsha and his team South Jordan, Utah, understand how important clear skin is to your overall well being.
 Pimples and scars can make you feel self-conscious or less confident.

 Now is a great time to seek acne treatment with the holidays just around the corner.
 Don’t avoid special events because of blemishes.
 We offer innovative dermatological skincare to treat active acne and persistent acne scars to boost your self-esteem.